-This statement is indeed true and recognizes that the standard could diminish competition.
 This is also true when a new standard imposes a market in general.
 As we remember from chapter 2, Sony's Betamax did not survive the competition from the openly available VHS format, although it had superior technology.
 VHS simply won because JVC made the standard open, thus attracting strong allies that built a large installed base, making the standard "cumulatively more attractive for users" (Grindley, 1995).
 Returning to our case, there is reason to believe that, as the alliance grows and credibility increases, the PRODML standard will cause problems for some actors as they are forced to rearticulate their value add.
 As stated by the PRODML project manager: